DHTMLX/docs-diagram/docs/api/diagram_editor/editbar/api_overview.md

 # Editbar API overview

-The Editbar part of the Diagram Editor is initialized as a property of the `view` object.
+[Editbar](/guides/diagram_editor/editbar/) is a part of the Diagram Editor that contains controls for managing Diagram items (shapes, lines, groups, etc).
+Use the `editbar` property of the [`view`](/api/diagram_editor/editor/config/view_property/) configuration object to show, hide and configure the Editbar.
 There are two ways of initialization you can choose from:

 - creating the default Editbar by using the `editbar:true` setting: